 Move your finger across the note.
-It should feel slightly rough to the touch because of the intaglio printing process and the unique composition of the paper.
+It should feel slightly rough to the touch as a result of the intaglio printing process and the unique composition of the paper.
 U.S. currency paper is a blend of 75 percent cotton and 25 percent linen.

 Color-shifting ink.
 Tilt the note to see the ink in the numbers on the lower right corner change color from copper to green on denominations of \$10 and higher.
-The bell in the inkwell on the \$100 note also changes from copper to green.
+The Bell in the Inkwell on the \$100 note also changes from copper to green.

-3-D security ribbon.
-The \$100 note features a blue 3-D security ribbon with images of bells and 100s.
-When you tilt the note back and forth, the bells turn to 100s and move from side to side.
-When you tilt the note from side to side, the bells turn to 100s and move up and down.
-The 3- D security ribbon is woven into the paper, not printed on it.
+3-D Security Ribbon.
+The \$100 note features a blue 3-D Security Ribbon with images of bells and 100s.
+When you tilt the note back and forth, the bells and 100s in the ribbon move from side to side.
+When you tilt the note from side to side, the bells and 100s move up and down.
+The 3-D Security Ribbon is woven into the paper, not printed on it.

 Security thread.
-Hold the note up to light to see a security thread embedded vertically on denominations \$5 and higher.
+Hold the note to light to see a security thread embedded vertically on denominations \$5 and higher.
 The thread is embedded in a different position for each denomination and glows a different color when held to ultraviolet (UV) light.
 The security thread is visible from both sides of the note.

 Watermark.
-Hold the note up to light to see a faint image to the right of the portrait on denominations \$5 and higher.
+Hold the note to light to see a faint image to the right of the portrait on denominations \$5 and higher.
 Watermarks are visible from both sides of the note.
 On denominations \$10 and higher, the watermark matches the portrait.
-The \$5 note has two watermarks, both featuring numeral 5.
+The \$5 note has two watermarks, both of the numeral 5.